HCW Biologics Inc. (HCWB) stock presents excellent upside potential

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of HCW Biologics Inc. (NASDAQ:HCWB) raised 61.99% to close Thursday’s market session at $4.73, higher as compared to yesterday’s close.
-The stock price fluctuated between $4.26 and $7.05 throughout the trading session with the volume trading being 171087097 shares, which represented a significant variation when compared to the three months average volume of 154.79K shares.
-The firm’s stock price fluctuated 77.49% within the last five trades and 48.28% within the last 30 trades, which was a significant change from the beginning of this year.
-HCWB stock is trading at a margin of 69.46%, 37.34% and 19.70% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of HCW Biologics Inc. (NASDAQ:HCWB) dipped -12.53% to close Monday’s market session at $3.91, lower as compared to yesterday’s close.
+The stock price fluctuated between $3.68 and $4.1099 throughout the trading session with the volume trading being 1428145 shares, which represented a significant variation when compared to the three months average volume of 2.86 million shares.
+The firm’s stock price fluctuated 44.81% within the last five trades and 27.36% within the last 30 trades, which was a significant change from the beginning of this year.
+HCWB stock is trading at a margin of 33.07%, 13.42% and -1.50% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.